hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQUserSetSelectionMenuTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQUserSetSelectionMenu is a class containing the tests for the class LQUserSetSelectionMenu in Liquid-UI.

 Instance Variables